Thailand Open postponed due to state of emergency

 “There are just six weeks to go before the tournament so it would be unwise to proceed with the current date.”

-The tri-sanctioned event was scheduled to be the season-opener for both OneAsia and the Japan Golf Tour Organization (JGTO).
+The tri-sanctioned event was scheduled to be the season-opener for both OneAsia and the Japan Golf Tour Organisation (JGTO).

-Japan soccer club Cerezo Osaka, who signed Uruguay’s Diego Forlan this week, also decided to steer clear of the troubled country.

-“Cerezo were scheduled to hold the camp from January 26 to February 7 and are currently trying to arrange a new location and new dates,” Kyodo news agency reported.